jeteve/jeteve-omniorb/README.md

 - Packages latest stable OmniORB.
 - Batteries included.
 Get started with OmniORB examples right after installation.
 See `example/` and/or https://omniorb.sourceforge.io/omnipy43/omniORBpy.
 - Support for legacy glibc 2.17+ because we don't all have new shiny OSes.
-- CI Tested Support for python from 3.10 to 3.13.
+- CI Tested Support for python from 3.8 to 3.13.
-- Latest stable OmniOrb Automatically tested using omniorb's example from https://omniorb.sourceforge.io/omnipy43/omniORBpy/ .
+- Stable OmniOrb versions Automatically tested using omniorb's examples.
 - Tested to work with `uvx` if you want to just run `omniidl` or `omniNames`.
 - cute emojis in shell scripts.